jrudar/Triglav/README.md

     stage_2_estimator: default = ExtraTreesClassifier(512)
         The estimator used to calculate SAGE values.
 Only used if the 'run_stage_2' is set to True.

+    per_class_imp: bool, default = False
+        Specifies if importance scores are calculated globally or per class.
+Note, per class importance scores are calculated in a one vs rest manner.

     n_iter: int, default = 40
         The number of iterations to run Triglav.